door call box on brick wall

 • Integrations.
 You can integrate your ButterflyMX entry system with your property management software, apartment smart locks, and other proptech for a more efficient property.

 • Delivery passes.
 The ButterflyMX Delivery Pass is a one-time access code that residents send to delivery carriers.
-Couriers use the code to enter the building and successfully complete deliveries.
+Couriers use the code to enter the building and complete deliveries.

 • Keyless access.
 Your tenants bring their smartphones everywhere — so let them use their phones to open doors.
 ButterflyMX enables completely keyless entry.